WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 The left door opened onto a passageway.

-They followed the passage down a long hall that opened onto a circular room.
+They followed the passage down a long hall that opened on a circular room.
 The room was made of solid concrete.
 Cold and empty.
 Except for a stone pedestal that stood in the center.

 From a hole in the ceiling, rich light poured down from a blue star on top of the pedestal.
 Revealing a book.
-Bathed in pure starlight and opened to a single entry:
+Bathed in pure, glittering starlight and opened to a single entry:

-> "Know thyself, know thy enemies.
-A thousand battles, a thousand victories."
+> Know thyself, know thy enemies.
+> A thousand battles, a thousand victories.

 Finally!
 The unmarked tomb.
 The Book Of Secrets.